 I don't know about you, but this year flew by.
-It feels like just yesterday when I was setting my goals for 2019 and now here I am preparing for another year.
+It feels like just yesterday when I was setting my goals for this year and now here I am preparing for another year.
 Before next year slips away from you, let me give you a few tips on how to jump start your planning efforts:

 Understand What Drives You: Your Why

 I believe that people are dying in their business every day, just as my father had at the early age of 62.
 He never got to enjoy the full fruits of his labor and I see the same pattern arising in many of the business owners I consult with.
 One of the reasons this occurs is because they lost sight as to why they went into business in the first place, the reason their business exists.
 Your business does not exist just to make you money, (note that it should be profitable and you should be able to make a living at it, otherwise it is just a hobby) it exists because of a burning desire to make a difference.
 Yes, you have to make money in order to stay in business, but you have to have a bigger WHY than just paying the bills and getting through another day.

 What are your goals and aspirations beyond the business?
 I encourage you to take time this holiday season and reflect on your ideal life.
 Once your business is thriving and you are able to live the lifestyle you have dreamed of, what would it look like?
 How will you be spending your time?
 Who would you be spending your time with?
 What activities would you be doing more of?
 What would life look like for you?
 Take this time to dream, don't think small and live in the realm of what is possible or realistic, but what is your ideal life.